minghao2016/CLVTools/cran-comments.md

 ## Test environments

 ## Testthat
-A total of XXXX (local: XXX) tests provide coverage of roughly 95 percent (covr) and ensure that all functionalities work correctly for all models in all settings
+A total of XXXX (local: XXX) tests provide coverage of roughly 92 percent (covr) and ensure that all functionalities work correctly for all models in all settings
-* ubuntu 16.04, R 4.0.XXX (on github-actions)
+* ubuntu 16.04, R 4.0.2 (on github-actions)
+* Winbuilder devel, release, and old-release
 * Windows Server 2008 R2 SP1, R-devel, 32/64 bit (rhub check_for_cran)
 * Debian Linux, R-devel, GCC  (rhub check_for_cran)
 * Ubuntu Linux 16.04 LTS, R-release, GCC (rhub check_for_cran)